 We encourage the Forest Service to adopt responsible management and ecological restoration driven by vigorous science to add resilience to vast expanses of even-aged, plantation conifer forests in the Northwest.
 Our main focus today is forest restoration and collaboration on the Okanogan-Wenatchee and Colville National Forests.

-Forests and rivers
+Restoring forests and rivers

 Forests maintain and restore healthy watersheds.
 Older trees supply shade for fish and large wood to our streams.
 Removal and restoration of unused road beds improves rivers, wildlife habitat, and healthy watersheds and drinking water.
+Learn more.